scarcheek/scarcheek/README.md

 ### Griaß enk! 👋
 I'm some dude who gets the urge to develop a new kinda-useless application whenever I feel the need to!
-I just finished the HTL Villach, a secondary high school focused on software engineering, and am now looking forward to doing my civil service for Red Cross.
+I just finished the HTL Villach, a secondary high school focused on software engineering.
+Now I challenge myself in the fields of Artificial Intelligence and see how fast I can fail it.

 ### The programming languages I use 🐱‍💻
 ![JavaScript (proficient)](https://img.shields.io/static/v1?label=JavaScript&logo=JavaScript&logoColor=eeeeee&message=proficient&color=blue&style=for-the-badge)